Equality and Diversity - LGBT

 As an employer:

-The diversity staff support group for LGB is the Gay Police Association (GPA).
-This is chaired by Foundation Trainer Jane Carter.
-The GPA provide support for LGBT employees in the workplace and is a network to identify organisational challenges and opportunities for LGB staff and officers.
-The GPA also supports the organisation by challenging our policies and processes which may impact on LGBT communities and individuals.
+The diversity staff support group for Sussex Police Officers and Staff is the LGBT Network.
+This is co-chaired by Inspector Mark Evans and Sergeant Richard Hobbs.
+The Network provides support for LGBT employees in the workplace and is also there to identify organisational challenges and opportunities for LGBT staff and officers.
+The Network also acts as a critical friend to the organisation by scrutinising its policies and processes which may impact on LGBT communities and individuals.

-Sussex Police launched their Proud Allies employee network in Summer 2014 with the purpose of supporting LGBT equality in the workplace to visibly support officers and staff who may still feel marginalised or unable to be themselves because of their sexuality or gender identity.
+Sussex Police launched their Proud Allies employee network in Summer 2014 with the purpose of supporting LGBT equality in the workplace to visibly support officers and staff who may still feel marginalised or unable to be themselves because of their sexual orientation or gender identity.

-If you work at Sussex Police and would like to become a member of the GPA, or more information about Proud Allies, email us: firstname.lastname@example.org
+If you work at Sussex Police and would like to become a member of the LGBT Network, or would like more information about Proud Allies, email us: firstname.lastname@example.org